apache/airflow/UPDATING.md

 ### Changes to GoogleCloudStorageHook

-* replaced the discovery-based api (`googleapiclient.discovery`) to the recommended client based api (`google-cloud-storage`).
+* the discovery-based api (`googleapiclient.discovery`) used in `GoogleCloudStorageHook` is now replaced by the recommended client based api (`google-cloud-storage`).
 To know the difference between both the libraries, read https://cloud.google.com/apis/docs/client-libraries-explained.
 PR: [#5054](https://github.com/apache/airflow/pull/5054)
 * as a part of this replacement, the `multipart` & `num_retries` parameters for `GoogleCloudStorageHook.upload` method has been removed:

   **Old**: